wildbit/chef-elasticsearch/README.md

 ##### Usage

 This cookbook conforms to the application/library convention, as a result it's recommended that this cookbook be augmented with a site-specific cookbook.

-However, should the defaults be acceptable the cookbook may be included in a node's run list.
+However, should the defaults be acceptable to your environment simple include the recipe within the desired node's run list.

 ```
 $ knife node run_list add 'recipe[elasticsearch]'